MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

   | `Hibernate` | Hibernates the computer |
   | `Empty Recycle Bin` | Empties the recycle bin |

+## Plugin manager

+With PowerToys v0.33 and on, the PowerToys Run settings menu includes a plugin manager that allows you to enable/disable the various plugins currently available.
+By clicking and expanding the various sections, you can customize the activation phrases used by each plugin.
+In addition you can select whether a plugin appears in global results, as well as set additional plugin options where available.

+## Program parameters

+When starting a program with the PowerToys Run program plugin, you can specify parameters for the program to use by utilizing the following command formats:
+- `program -param ...`
+- `program /param ...`
+- `program --parameter ...`
+- `program -- parameter ...` (Here `--` is used as delimiter by PT Run.)

-## Indexer settings
+## Windows Search settings

-If indexer settings are not set to cover all drives, you will receive the following warning:
+If the Windows Search plugin is not set to cover all drives, you will receive the following warning:

 ![PowerToys Run Indexer Warning](../images/pt-run-warning.png)

-You can turn off the warning in the PowerToys settings or select the warning to expand which drives are being indexed.
+You can turn off the warning in the PowerToys Run plugin manager options for Windows Search, or select the warning to expand which drives are being indexed.
 After selecting the warning, the Windows 10 settings "Searching Windows" options will open.

 ![Indexing Settings](../images/pt-run-indexing.png)